antonioIannotta/LSS-documentation/docs/design.md

 The system is composed of a frontend and a backend.
 The Android app serves as the frontend, responsible for managing user interactions, while the backend ensures consistent parking slot data and managing sign-up/login procedures. \ This separation between the frontend and the backend allows us to swap either component at any time without affecting the other.
 Moreover, it permits to introduce new clients, written in different programming languages, such as an iOS app developed using Swift.
 To fully understand the architecture of our system, it is necessary to take a closer look at both the frontend and backend.

 ### Backend
-The backend is composed by the database and by the software that is in charge to define the logic behind the access to the database.
-More specifically there are two main component:
+The backend is composed of the database and the software that is in charge to define the logic behind the access to the database.
+More specifically, there are two main components:
-* **Database** two different databases was used for the application, one for the user authentication bounded context and one for the parking slot management bounded context.
-Databases was each stored on MongoDB Cloud.
+* **Database** two different databases are used for the application, one for the user authentication bounded context and one for the parking slot management bounded context.
+Both databases use MongoDB Atlas.
 * **Web Service**
-While there's not too much to say about the database it's important to talk about the web service.
-There are two main routes:
+While there's not a lot to say about the database it's important to talk about the web service.
+It exposes two main routes:
 * **/user**
 * **/parking-slot**
-Each of these routes is in charge to recall logic to handle either the user access/registration to the service or to retrieve/update from/to the database the infromation related to the parking slots.
+Each of these routes is in charge to recall logic to handle either the user access/registration to the service or to retrieve/update the infromation related to the parking slots from the databases.

 #### Backend: general concepts
+#NEEDSREVIEW
-There have been several theoretical consideration that led to choose a specific typology of either database or web framework rather than the another one.
+There have been several theoretical considerations that led to choosing a specific typology of either database or web framework rather than another one.
-* **Database**: the choise of a NoSQL address has been the result of a simple consideration: since the data in this application have a core into the parking slots it has been wise to map this core even into the database.
+* **Database**: the choice of a NoSQL database has been the result of a simple consideration: since the data in this application have a core into the parking slots it has been wise to map this core even into the database.
 Adopting a NoSQL database like **MongoDB** made it easier to organize the several documents indexing each one by the parking slot identifier.
-* **Web Service**: the choise of the web framework to use for the backend has been led by the consideration of have a single language across the whole application.
-In order to achieve this goal has been used Ktor as web framework (implemented in Kotlin).
-In order to implement the routes for the web service has been adopted a ReST approach in order to create ReSTful API. \
+* **Web Service**: the choice of the web framework to use for the backend is led by the target of having a single language across the whole application.
+To achieve this goal we choose Ktor as the web framework (implemented in Kotlin).
+To implement the routes for the web service we will adopt a ReST approach. \

 #### Backend: architecture
-The architecture adopted for the backend has followed the rules of the **Clean architecture**.
-This architecture led to the detection of several layers for the application and has been applied to both the two modules that the backend has: **user** and **parking slot**.
-The layers detected are the following:
+The architecture of the backend follows the rules of the **Clean architecture**.
+This architecture lead to the detection of several layers for the application and is applied to both the two modules that the backend has: **user** and **parking slot**.
+The layers are the following:
 * **entity**
 * **use cases**
 * **interface adapter**
 * **framework**

-In the following is reported the architecture for each module:
+In the following we report the architecture for each module:

 ##### User
 * Entity:
-    - **User**: completely mapped in the database, it represents all used information about the user (email, password and name).
+    - **User**: this entity contains information about the user: email, password and name.
-    - **User credentials**: represents a id-password pair used from the user to log him into the system (the user identifier is the email address).
+    - **User credentials**: represents an email-password pair used by the user to log in to the system.
-    - **User info**: objects that represent the user's not sensitive information.
-It corresponds to a user object without password field.
+    - **User info**: this entity represents the user's not sensitive information.
+It corresponds to a user entity without the password field.
 * Use cases:
-    - **Login**: a user provides his identified and password to access the system.
+    - **Login**: a user provides his email and password to access the system.
-    - **create user**: a user wants to register him on the sistem.
+    - **create user**: a user wants to be registered on the sistem.
-    - **Get info**: a user wants see him account information.
+    - **Get info**: a user wants to see their account information.
-    - **Change password**: a user wants to change his password with a new one.
+    - **Change password**: a user wants to change their password with a new one.
-    - **Delete user**: a registered user wants to delete his account.
+    - **Delete user**: a registered user wants to delete their account.
-    - **Validate**: a email-password pair must be validated (checking if a user with this email exists in the database and if the associated password corresponds with the one in the email-password pair).
+    - **Validate**: an email-password pair must be validated (checking if a user with this email exists in the database and if the associated password corresponds with the one provided).
     - **Exists** an user email must be verified checking in the database if there's a registered user with this email

 * Interface adapter: